apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Checks
 ------------
 A real-time view into the status of each cache.

-The cache checks page is intended to give an overview of the caches managed by Traffic Control as well as their status.
+The :menuselection:`Monitor --> Cache Checks` page is intended to give an overview of the caches managed by Traffic Control as well as their status.

 :Hostname: Cache host name
 :Profile:  The name of the profile applied to the cache
 :Status:   The status of the cache (one of: ONLINE, REPORTED, ADMIN_DOWN, OFFLINE)

+	.. seealso:: :ref:`health-proto`

-:UPD:      Configuration updates pending for an EDGE or MID
+:UPD:      Configuration updates pending for an Edge-tier or Mid-tier :term:`cache server`
 :RVL:      Content invalidation requests are pending for this server and/or its parent(s)
-:ILO:      Ping the iLO interface for EDGE or MID servers
+:ILO:      Ping the iLO interface for Edge-tier or Mid-tier :term:`cache server` s
-:10G:      Ping the IPv4 address of the EDGE or MID servers
+:10G:      Ping the IPv4 address of the Edge-tier or Mid-tier :term:`cache server` s
 :FQDN:     DNS check that matches what the DNS servers responds with compared to what Traffic Ops has
-:DSCP:     Checks the DSCP value of packets from the EDGE server to the Traffic Ops server
+:DSCP:     Checks the :abbr:`DSCP (Differentiated Services Code Point)` value of packets from the Edge-tier :term:`cache server` to the Traffic Ops server
-:10G6:     Ping the IPv6 address of the EDGE or MID servers
+:10G6:     Ping the IPv6 address of the Edge-tier or Mid-tier :term:`cache server` s
-:MTU:      Ping the EDGE or MID using the configured MTU from Traffic Ops
+:MTU:      Ping the Edge-tier or Mid-tier using the configured :abbr:`MTU (Maximum Transmission Unit)` from Traffic Ops
 :RTR:      Content Router checks.
-Checks the health of the Content Routers.
-Checks the health of the caches using the Content Routers
+Checks the health of the Traffic Router servers.
+Also checks the health of the :term:`cache server` s using the Traffic Routers
 :CHR:      Cache Hit Ratio percent
 :CDU:      Total Cache Disk Usage percent
-:ORT:      Operational Readiness Test - uses the ORT script on the EDGE and MID servers to determine if the configuration in Traffic Ops matches the configuration on the EDGE or MID.
-The user that this script runs as must have an SSH key on the EDGE servers.
+:ORT:      Operational Readiness Test - uses the :term:`ORT` script on the Edge-tier and Mid-tier :term:`cache server` s to determine if the configuration in Traffic Ops matches the configuration on the Edge-tier or Mid-tier.
+The user as whom this script runs must have an SSH key on the Edge-tier servers.

 Cache Stats
 -----------
-A table showing the results of the periodic check extension scripts that are run.
-These can be grouped by :term:`Cache Group` and/or Profile.
+A table showing the results of the periodic :ref:`to-check-ext` that are run.
+These can be grouped by :term:`Cache Group` and/or :term:`Profile`.

-:Profile:     Name of the profile applied to the Edge-tier or Mid-tier cache server
+:Profile:     Name of the :term:`Profile` applied to the Edge-tier or Mid-tier :term:`cache server`
-:Host:        'ALL' for entries grouped by :term:`Cache Group`, or the hostname of a particular cache server
+:Host:        'ALL' for entries grouped by :term:`Cache Group`, or the hostname of a particular :term:`cache server`
 :Cache Group: Name of the :term:`Cache Group` to which this server belongs, or the name of the :term:`Cache Group` that is grouped for entries grouped by :term:`Cache Group`
-:Healthy:     True/False as determined by Traffic Monitor (See :ref:`health-proto`)
+:Healthy:     True/False as determined by Traffic Monitor

+	.. seealso:: :ref:`health-proto`

-:Status:      Status of the cache or :term:`Cache Group`
+:Status:      Status of the :term:`cache server` or :term:`Cache Group`
-:Connections: Number of connections to this cache server or :term:`Cache Group`
+:Connections: Number of connections to this :term:`cache server` or :term:`Cache Group`
-:MbpsOut:     Data flow outward (toward client) in Megabits per second
+:MbpsOut:     Data flow rate outward from the CDN (toward client) in Megabits per second

 Services
 ========
-'Services' groups the functionality to modify Delivery Services - for those users with the necessary permissions - or make Requests for such changes - for uses without necessary permissions.
+:guilabel:`Services` groups the functionality to modify :term:`Delivery Service`\ s - for those users with the necessary permissions - or make Requests for such changes - for uses without necessary permissions.

 .. figure:: images/tp_table_ds_requests.png
 	:align: center